Hitham2496/Hitham2496.github.io/_pages/presentations.md

 My presentations have always prompted productive discussion and incurred positive developments in the communities I give them - many have complimented the **easily comprehensible** design of my slides and my **engaging diction** when presenting as well as the well thought-out interactive nature of my computing talks.

-Here I list presentations given throughout my time as a PhD candidate at Durham University.
+Here I list presentations given throughout my time as a Ph.D. candidate at Durham University.

 ---